 For your evergreen content to remain relevant, you should revisit it from time to time and make sure it is up-to-date.
 A piece of content related to all the information about SEO is evergreen, but some information might need edits after a while.
 For example, Google rolls out a new ranking algorithm, and you need to add it to the list.

 Still, as long as you focus on long-term relevance and value, you will manage to create content that is timeless and powerful.
 Keep in mind that you don’t have to create only evergreen content for your blog.
-You need a mix of both timeless and timely content will help you always keep your readers engaged.
+You need a mix of both timeless and timely content that will help you always keep your readers engaged.
 So, step up your game with evergreen blog posts, but mix them up with fresh ones and you will breathe new life into your blog.